Beliavsky/ChatGPT-Fortran-experiments/README.md

 # ChatGPT-Fortran-experiments
-Experiments with ChatGPT to generate or analyze Fortran code.
+Experiments with ChatGPT to generate or find flaws in Fortran code.
 See also https://github.com/Beliavsky/Fortran-with-ChatGPT and https://github.com/Beliavsky/Optimization-Codes-by-ChatGPT

 ---
 **Translate pseudocode to Fortran:**